Introduction

 For example, in the load

-method, we attempt to fetch data from the pokemon
+method, we fetch data from the pokemon

 The loadSpecies